 Suicide is the biggest killer of men under the age of 42.
 (Source: Pro Builder Mag).
 For those in the building and construction industry, the risk of suicide is 1.6 times higher than the national average.
 (Source: PBC Today).

-From these figures alone, it’s clear that there is a problem within the trades industry that is causing workers to struggle with mental health and mental illness.
+From these figures alone, it’s clear that a problem within the trades industry is causing workers to struggle with mental health and mental illness.
 The Construction Industry Training Board (CITB) has described it as a ‘silent epidemic’.

 Why Do People In The Industry Suffer?